US Fulbright Logo

 Candidate Profile

-Preference will be given to candidates who are enrolled in a doctoral program in an American university.
+Preference will be given to candidates who are enrolled in a doctoral or master's degree program in an American university.
 Applicants should present evidence of maturity and ability to adapt to conditions different from those in the United States.
 Fulbright Grantees should be capable of independent research without close supervision.
 The Commission staff will be available to provide guidance and support, where required.

 What is life like for Fulbrighters in the host country?